GalahadBR/sketch/README.md

 - Python3
 - Python3 Libraries
+- Docker
 - Docker image for postgre
 - AWS s3 bucket

 # Installing dependencies

-In order to execute the solution, you need to set the environment as follow: e.g: This was all set in a Linux Ubuntu Based distro
+In order to execute the solution, you'll need to set the environment as follow:
+NOTE: This was all set in a Linux Ubuntu Based distro

 Install the following packages: